SUMMATION Lawrence Berkeley National Laboratory

 We are collecting continuous observations of methane, ethane concentrations, and methane isotopic ratio from tall towers to estimate regionally aggregated and spatially resolved (3-4 km grid) methane fluxes.
 This monitoring network will include four new sites on existing television or radio transmitter towers located in the Southern San Joaquin Valley.

-Links: BKR – California State University Bakersfield tower.
+Links: BKR – California State University Bakersfield tower

-BK3 (Sandrini) – Mettler tower.
+BK3 – Sandrini

 Survey data icon (a clipboard with a graphs on it)